Learn what each icon and item means on the canvas. Understand what the different numbers, percentages, and lines represent.

 - The number directly under the traffic icon

-The number directly under the traffic icon represents the total number of page views or individual people that came from that traffic source.
+The number directly under the traffic icon represents the total number of individual people that came from that traffic source.
 In this example, there were 3,640 people that visited any page on our site from Google Ads.

 - The percentage between the traffic icon and the page icon

-This percentage represents the number of pageviews or individual people that came from Google Ads and landed on "Map Landing Page".
+This percentage represents the number of individual people that came from Google Ads and landed on "Map Landing Page".

 Why doesn't that percentage equal to 100%?